wp-plugins/spam-free-wordpress/readme.txt

 = Wordpress 3.0 and up - Using the comment_form function =

-If you're running Wordpress 3.0 and up, and ARE using the [comment_form()](http://codex.wordpress.org/Function_Reference/comment_form) function to output (create) the comment form for use within a theme template in the comments.php file
+If you're running Wordpress 3.0 and up, and ARE using the [comment_form()](http://codex.wordpress.org/Function_Reference/comment_form) function to generate the comment form for use within a theme template in the comments.php file

 1. Upload to the /wp-content/plugins directory
 2. Activate